 Invoke the interpreter by typing gmic

 .
 Follow this with a series of items, separated by white space.
-The items are generally G'MIC commands followed by their affiliated parameters.
-Some commands do not have parameters, so G'MIC relies on a leading hyphen to distinguish commands from other items on the command line.
+The items are generally G'MIC commands followed by their affiliated arguments.
+Some commands do not have arguments, so G'MIC relies on a leading hyphen to distinguish commands from other items on the command line.

-Parameters consist of numbers, letters or words separated by commas, usually with no intervening white space.
-Occasionally, a parameter will embed white space; these need to be quoted.
+Arguments consist of numbers, letters or words separated by commas, usually with no intervening white space.
+Occasionally, an argument will embed white space; these need to be quoted.

 Here is an invocation of the G'MIC interpreter that will apply the glow

 if all goes well, G'MIC will respond with a series of summary lines.

 $ gmic input images/example.png glow 10% output img/ex_glow.png